-The Electrical Technology Program is designed to prepare you with the technical knowledge and experience to gain entry level employment with commerical and /or residential electricity-related companies.
-You will graduate the 11-month program as a licensed Apprentice Electrician and have skills and knowledge of the National Electrical Code to work with basic electricity, commerical and residential wiring, motors and motor controls, blue print reading, programmable logic controls (PLC’s) and fiber optics.
+The Electrical Technology Program is designed to prepare you with the technical knowledge and experience to gain entry level employment with commercial and /or residential electricity-related companies.
+You will graduate the 11-month program as a licensed Apprentice Electrician and have skills and knowledge of the National Electrical Code to work with basic electricity, commercial and residential wiring, motors and motor controls, blue print reading, programmable logic controls (PLC’s) and fiber optics.

 By the end of the fifth week, students are required to furnish a complete hand tool set that meets minimum requirements established by the department.
 Tools purchases are individual transactions directly with vendors and the property of the students to be used daily on program projects.
 Students are required to have OSHA-approved safety glasses.

 Successful completion of the one-year electrical program may enable students to obtain one year of credit toward a journeyman’s license.
 State and local requirements may vary.